dabrinskidmitry/auto_test_examples/README.md

 # auto_test_examples

-Suit of automation tests on Python
+This is a suit of examples for automation tests on Python